iree-org/iree-experimental/pjrt-plugin/README.md

 instrumentation will be sent to it.
 It can be useful to set the environment variable `TRACY_NO_EXIT=1` in order to block termination of one-shot programs that exit too quickly to stream all events.

+## ASAN

+Developing with ASAN is recommended but requires some special steps because of we need to arrange for the plugin to be able to link with undefined symbols and load the ASAN runtime library.

+* Edit out the `"-Wl,--no-undefined"` from `build_defs.bzl`
+* Set env var `LD_PRELOAD=$(clang-12 -print-file-name=libclang_rt.asan-x86_64.so)`
+  (assuming compiling with `clang-12`.
+See configured.bazelrc in the IREE repo).
+* Set env var `ASAN_OPTIONS=detect_leaks=0` (Python allocates a bunch of stuff that it never frees.
+TODO: Make this more fine-grained so we can detect leaks in plugin code).
+* `--config=asan`

+This can be improved and made more systematic but should work.